lrodero/onodrim/README.md

 as before, Onodrim will generate all the configurations required (90 in this case).

 Onodrim also implements several mechanisms (conditional parameter generation, parameters grouping...) that bring a lot of flexibility when defining your experiments configuration.
 It also allows to organize the results in handy tables for easy analysis.
+Besides, it helps to keep (well organized) copies of all jobs, their configurations and results.
 A more detailed description of how to use Onodrim is available in the [Onodrim wiki in github](https://github.com/lrodero/onodrim/wiki).

 Requirements, Download & Installation
 =====================================